MimeThaClown/Heist-of-Cinders/Party/Xarrus/Story.md

 (Arranis showed up too, but later and for like 40 seconds)

-Once we rested up a little, we decided to
+Once we rested up a little, we decided to continue on our way.
+On our way back, we ran into a woman knight actively threatening Calisto- we obviously had to recruit her.